ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-Now that we know what happened, let's try to be sure this never happens again.
+Now that we know what happened, let's try to be sure this never happens again by building out more reporting and alerting.

 # Generating a breakdown of user agents